-I don’t know about you, but I have spent countless mornings devoting excessive amounts of time enhancing my natural lashes.
-From blow-drying my lash curler (so it gets warm), to curling my lashes, to applying a lash primer, to then applying a volumizing mascara and cleaning up any smudges with a wet Q-tip, dealing with lashes can be exhausting.
+I do not know about you, but I have spent countless mornings devoting excessive amounts of time to enhancing my natural lashes.
+From blow-drying my lash curler (so it gets warm) to curling my lashes to applying a lash primer, to then applying a volumizing mascara and cleaning up any smudges with a wet Q-Tip, dealing with lashes can be exhausting.

 If you are looking for a major morning time-saver, you might want to consider investing in eyelash extensions.
 Not only do lash extensions make your eyes appear wider and more awake, but they might be safer and more effective than chemical-laden eyelash growth serums.